alper-guven/valkeygen/README.md

 } as const;
 ```

-Then create a `Redis Keys Templates Map` using the config:
+Then create a `Valkey Keys Templates Map` using the config:

 > If you give an invalid config, return type will be `never`.
 I explained why it works this way at [FAQ](#faq) section.